|Director : Jean-Michel ALONSO (firstname.lastname@example.org)|

 Main research topics of the Neisseria unit, National Reference Center for the Meningococci, are in the field of the molecular epidemiology and pathogenesis of infections due to Neisseria meningitidis, including the molecular typing of clinical isolates from invasive infections.
 Experimental research focuses on the characterization of virulence factors and protective antigens through the development of cellular and murine models.

-2.5.1.
-The structure of N. meningitidis peptidoglycane and its modifications in penI strains.
-Since PBPs are involved in the synthesis of peptidoglycane, we have analyzed the detailed structure of peptidoglycane by mass-spectrometry and chromatography and characterized 28 different muropeptide species.
-PenI clinical isolates as well as isogenic penA mutants from a penS strain have altered structure of their peptidoglycane, represented by an augmentation in muropeptides sharing a particular pentapeptide (GlcNac and MurNac).
+Since penicillin-binding proteins (PBP) are involved in the synthesis of peptidoglycane, we have analyzed the detailed structure of peptidoglycane by mass-spectrometry and chromatography and characterized 28 different muropeptide species.
+PenI clinical isolates as well as isogenic penA mutants from a susceptible PenS strain have altered structure of their peptidoglycane, represented by an augmentation in GlcNac-MurNac pentapeptide.
 These structural alterations of peptidoglycane are directly linked to the structural changes of PBP2 in penI strains, suggesting that N. meningitidis isolates with diminished susceptibility to penicillin G have important alterations of their cell wall.
 Moreover, these alterations may affect the virulence of such strains, as suggested by virulence studies in the mouse model.

 |More informations on our web site|